[HISTORY: Adopted by the Town Board of the Town of Mamaroneck 12-7-1988 by L.L. No. 8-1988. Amendments noted where applicable.]

 The New York Board of Fire Underwriters or other qualified inspection agency approved by the Town shall inspect all wiring and connections to the machine, determine if the same complies with the National Electrical Code and approve the application only if it finds no violations of said code.

-The Director of Building Code Enforcement and Land Use Administration shall investigate the establishment and location where the machine is proposed to be located for compliance with applicable zoning, building and fire code regulations and shall recommend approval only if said location and establishment complies in all respects with said regulations.
+The Building Inspector or the Director of Building Code Enforcement and Land Use Administration or either's designated representative shall investigate the establishment and location where the machine is proposed to be located for compliance with applicable zoning, building and fire code regulations and shall recommend approval only if said location and establishment complies in all respects with said regulations.

 No license shall be issued to any applicant unless approved by the Police Chief, the Board of Fire Underwriters or other qualified inspection agency approved by the Town and the Building Inspector.